mkawick/ImperialMessengers/ImperialMessengers/ReadMe.txt

 I started with A* (I wrote a book on this topic) but I soon realized that this would not allow for multiple cities to be considered as good destinations from a single city.

-I then went onto store all of the shortest paths and then use those to calculate the distance.
+As a second attemp, I went onto store all of the shortest paths and then use those to calculate the distance.
 But I ended up with some replication and this did not tell me if a path were blocked or unreachable.